Optimizing Images For Web

 Image Compression

 Compressing an image simplifies the data that describes the file, which can drastically reduce it's size.
 When a light amount of compression is used, the result is typically very hard for our eyes to see.
-However, as more data is taken away via compression, quality is lost and artefacts are introduced (resulting in blurriness or "pixelation").
+However, as more data is taken away via compression, quality is lost and artefacts are introduced (resulting in blurriness and artefacting).

 Good news if you're an Oncord user - image compression is handled for you.
-When a JPG or PNG image is uploaded to Oncord, compression is applied automatically to help reduce the file size, with minimal quality loss.
+When you upload a JPG or PNG image to Oncord, compression is applied automatically to help reduce the file size, with minimal quality loss.

 PNG Images: https://tinypng.com/